 The country recently imposed regulations under the guidance of the FINTRAC unit that mandates the same KYC requirements as traditional financial institutions.

 The Thai regulatory bodies have implemented regulations to keep foreign investors out of their local markets by upgrading their KYC regulations with in-person verification and microchips in their ID cards.

-Today, most modern nations have implemented rules that demand businesses to use sophisticated technologies to prevent crypto from being utilised to finance unlawful activities and protect their investors.
+Today, most modern nations have implemented rules that demand businesses to use sophisticated technologies to prevent crypto from being utilised for unlawful activities and protect their investors.

 Cryptocurrency compliance is an industry that has its own set of rules.
 Every year, businesses must demonstrate greater levels of security and minimise risks in order to stay compliant.
 KYC/KYB/AML processes are taken very seriously by reputable cryptocurrency firms.
 They might be subject to huge penalties if they fail to comply with this requirement.